Darrellbor/countdown-timer/README.md

 - The look of the countdown timer should have a production-ready clean/modern aesthetic.
 Feel free to creatively stylize the elements.
 - Extra credit: Play a sound as the timer ends.
-- Export as a git repository (either as a .zip file or a link to a public repository) with screenshots in the README.md file.

 ## Approach & Solution